chaoss/website/CHAOSScon/2019NA/speakers.md

 _Director of Sales - Bitergia_

 Georg Link is an Open Source Community Strategist.
 Georg co-founded the Linux Foundation CHAOSS Project to advance analytics and metrics for open source project health.
-Georg has 13 years of experience as an active contributor to several open source projects and has presented on open source topics at 18 conferences.
+Georg has 13 years experience as an active contributor to several open source projects and has presented on open source topics at 18 conferences.
 Georg has an MBA and a Ph.D. in Information Technology.
 In his spare time, Georg enjoys reading fiction and hot-air ballooning. [@GeorgLink](https://twitter.com/georglink)

 > Session: **Diversity & Inclusion WG Tutorial**
 >